jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-beta.md

 **Authors:** Jim Angel (Google), Lachlan Evenson (Microsoft)

 With the release of Kubernetes v1.23, [Pod Security Admission (PSA)](/docs/concepts/security/pod-security-admission/) has now entered beta.
 PSA is a [built-in](/docs/reference/access-authn-authz/admission-controllers/) admission controller that evaluates pod specifications against a predefined set of [Pod Security Standards](/docs/concepts/security/pod-security-standards/) and determines whether to `admit` or `deny` the pod from running.
-PSA is the successor to [PodSecurityPolicy](/docs/concepts/policy/pod-security-policy/) which was deprecated in v1.21 and is removed in v1.25.
+PSA is the successor to [PodSecurityPolicy](/docs/concepts/policy/pod-security-policy/) which is deprecated in v1.21 and will be removed in v1.25.
 Let's explore how Pod Security Admission works in the hope that cluster administrators and developers alike will use this to enforce secure defaults for their workloads.
 In this blog we will cover the key concepts of Pod Security Admission along with how to use it.

 ## Why Pod Security Admission